◂ home

 An agent asks: "what's the architecture of this system?"

-I caught this happening in a session about Engram itself.
-We'd drifted from authority-supersession into temporal-supersession — the wrong axis — and I didn't have the vocabulary in the moment to name what was wrong.
-I was agreeing to things against my own goals.
+I caught this happening in a session about Engram itself: the design conversation drifted from authority-supersession into temporal-supersession — the wrong axis — without either participant noticing for a stretch.
+The dated entry, with the in-the-moment quote, lives in decisions.

 Both ends are agents